Semi-Classical Limit of Quantum Gravity on Corners: Conclusion

 \textbf{Acknowledgments.} I am deeply grateful to Jerzy Kowalski-Glikman for his supervision and encouragement throughout this project.
-I thank Luca Ciambelli for his help on the formalism of corner symmetries and more.
+I am also grateful to Giulio Neri for his help with several calculations, and for discussions that helped clarify a number of key points.
+I thank Luca Ciambelli for his guidance on the corner symmetry formalism and related aspects of this work.
 I am grateful to Rodrigo Andrade E Silva, Nicolas Cresto, Michael Imseis, Simon Langenscheidt, Leonardo Sanhueza Mardones and Simone Speziale for insightful discussions.
 I thank Perimeter Institute for its hospitality.